-The Division of Bond Finance has issued several series of Department of Transportation Turnpike Revenue and Revenue Refunding Bonds which, subsequent to the issuance of the 2015B Bonds, are expected to be outstanding in the aggregate principal amount of \$2,929,160,000, excluding the Refunded Bonds which will be economically but not legally defeased on the date of closing and are expected to be redeemed on July 1, 2016.
-The 2015B Bonds are payable from the Net Revenues.
-The 2015B Bonds are secured by a lien on the Net Revenues on a parity with the Outstanding Bonds.
+The Division of Bond Finance has issued several series of Department of Transportation Turnpike Revenue and Revenue Refunding Bonds which, subsequent to the issuance of the 2017A Bonds, which will be outstanding in the aggregate principal amount of \$2,595,255,000, excluding the Refunded Bonds.
+The 2017A Bonds are payable from the Net Revenues.
+The 2017A Bonds are secured by a lien on the Net Revenues on a parity with the Outstanding Bonds.
 See "ADDITIONAL BONDS" below.